 - you primarily need home internet service

-- you occasionally or never need to travel with Starlink
+- you never need to travel with Starlink

 - you want the highest level of performance at home